-Sales in Canada during the second quarter of 2023 decreased 21% compared to last year due to a decrease in sales of all product categories.
-Quebec sales decreased 24% due to a decrease in sales of all product categories.
-Sales in Ontario decreased 27% mainly due to a decrease in sales of all product categories.
-Sales in Western Canada decreased 24% due to a decrease in sales of all products categories except for lumber.
-Atlantic region sales decreased 6% due to a decrease in sales of all product categories except for lumber.
+Sales in Canada during the second quarter of 2024 decreased 3% compared to last year due to a decrease in sales of all product categories except for specialty and commodity panels.
+Quebec sales increased 4% due to an increase in sales of lumber products and specialty and commodity panels.
+Sales in Ontario decreased 6% mainly due to a decrease in sales of all product categories except for specialty and commodity panels.
+Sales in Western Canada decreased 1% due to a decrease in sales of flooring products.
+Atlantic region sales decreased 8% due to a decrease in sales of specialty and commodity panels and lumber products.

-Geographical Distribution of Sales for the Second Quarter ended May 31, 2023
+Geographical Distribution of Sales for the Second Quarter ended May 31, 2024

-Sales in the United States for the second quarter of 2023 decreased 35% on a Canadian dollar basis compared to last year mostly due to a decrease in sales of all product categories except for building materials.
-On a US dollar basis, US denominated sales decreased 39% compared to last year.
-Finally, export sales decreased 36% during the second quarter of 2023 compared to last year mostly due to a decrease in sales of flooring and lumber products.
+Sales in the United States for the second quarter of 2024 on U.S. dollar basis increased 13% compared to last year and increased 14% on a Canadian dollar basis mostly due to an increase in sales of building materials and lumber products.
+Finally, export sales decreased 2% during the second quarter of 2024 compared to last year mostly due to a decrease in sales of building materials and lumber products.

-Product Distribution of Sales for the Second Quarter ended May 31, 2023
+Product Distribution of Sales for the Second Quarter ended May 31, 2024

-In terms of the distribution of sales by product, all product categories saw decreased sales.
-Flooring sales during the second quarter of 2023 decreased 37% compared to last year.
-Specialty and commodity panel sales decreased 26% compared to last year.
-Building material sales decreased 26% compared to last year.
-Finally, lumber sales decreased 17% compared to last year.
+In terms of the distribution of sales by product, all product categories except specialty and commodity panels experienced a decrease in sales.
+Flooring sales during the second quarter of fiscal 2024 decreased 13%, specialty and commodity panel sales increased 9%, building material sales decreased 4%, and lumber sales decreased 1% compared to last year.